rbpollock/labboNetwork/docs/interfaces/icolonynetwork.md

 Called to set the total per-cycle reputation reward, which will be split between all miners.

-*Note: Can only be called by the MetaColony.*
+*Note: Can only be called by the MetaLabbo.*

 **Parameters**